sparksp/phills.me.uk/content/project/pantheon.md

   [menu.main]
     parent = "project"
 +++
 I built this app for Pantheon’s 2011 Annual Investor Meeting.
-The app got installed on strategically-placed iPads; it was used throughout the conference weekend to provide information to and gather feedback from attendees.
+The app was installed on strategically-placed iPads; it was used throughout the conference weekend to provide information to and gather feedback from attendees.

-Features include:
+Features included:

 - A 10 question survey
 - A short feedback form